Tag: Lord Roberts of Llandudno

 Baroness Williams of Trafford

-The numbers resettled in a particular period will depend on a range of factors including the flow of referrals from United Nations High Commissioner for Refugees (UNHCR) in the field and the availability of suitable accommodation and care packages in the UK.
-We will manage the flows based on need and in support of the well-being of the people and communities involved, rather than rushing to meet arbitrary targets.
+We intend to resettle up to 20,000 Syrians in need of protection during this Parliament.
+We will continue to work closely with the United Nations High Commissioner for Refugees (UNHCR) to identify appropriate cases, prioritising the most vulnerable.
+The numbers resettled in a particular period will depend on a range of factors including the flow of referrals from UNHCR in the field and the availability of suitable accommodation and care packages in the UK.
+We continue to work closely with local authorities to manage the arrival of the Syrian refugees in to the resettlement places they have pledged.
+We will manage the flows based on need and in support of the wellbeing of the people and communities involved, rather than rushing to meet arbitrary targets.
+However, we are clear that we want to help as many people as we can as quickly as possible.

 • Lord Roberts of Llandudno – 2015 Parliamentary Question to the Home Office